alyulina/spoon-billed-sandpiper/README.md

 decided to run some more of Fedya's code to include abs(mu) and sigma of 0.01; once it's done: need to concatenate Fedya's and Rai's (saving as `to_use_rai.txt`) results

+also decided to average over the last 1,000 points for those red-necked sting simulations

 **How to do things:**
 - generate points (`make points.ipynb`) + an input file (`RNS_input.txt`) with mu, sigma, alpha, beta, and the output file name and location (`make shs.ipynb`)